HSUNEH/DOSE/README.md

 # DOSE : Drum One-Shot Extraction
+This repository contains the inference script for the DOSE model.
+You can view the demo results in the demo section.
+You can also check the dataset information.

 ![Figure 1](./figures/1_task.png)
 Drum one-shot samples are crucial for music production, particularly in sound design and electronic music.
 This paper introduces Drum One-Shot Extraction from music mixtures, a task designed to extract drum one-shots directly from reference mixtures.
 To facilitate this, we propose the Random Mixture One-shot Dataset (RMOD), comprising large-scale, randomly arranged music mixtures paired with corresponding drum one-shot samples.
 Our proposed model, Drum One- Shot Extractor (DOSE), leverages neural audio codec language models for end-to-end extraction, bypassing traditional source separation steps.
 Additionally, we introduce a novel onset loss function, which emphasizes accurate prediction of the initial transient of drum one-shots, crucial for capturing timbral characteristics.
 We compare this approach against a source separation-based extraction method as a baseline.
 The results, evaluated using Fre ́chet Audio Distance (FAD) and Mel-Spectrogram Similarity (MSS), demonstrate that DOSE, enhanced with onset loss, outperforms the baseline, providing more accurate and higher-quality drum one-shots from music mixtures.
 ![Figure 2](./figures/2_method.png)